 What Does Bakuchiol Do For The Skin?

-Bakuchiol is thought to be effective in addressing and preventing the signs of aging as well as being suitable for the most sensitive skin types, on the contrary to its much more popular counterpart retinol.
+Bakuchiol is thought to be effective in addressing and preventing the signs of aging and being suitable for the most sensitive skin types, contrary to its much more popular counterpart, retinol.

 In this study, forty-four volunteers were asked to apply either 0.5% bakuchiol cream twice a day or 0.5% retinol cream every evening.